rrubberr/Flatpak-LuxRender/README.md

 ## Known limitations

-The LuxRender 1.7 Flatpak is intended for use with Linux systems, and has been confirmed to build on a wide array of distributions.
+The LuxRender 1.7 Flatpak is intended for use with Linux systems, and has been confirmed to build on a wide array of distributions from Debian, to Clear Linux, to Arch.
 Support for Windows and MacOS is not planned.